LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/models.md

 ## Groq TTT

+Groq is an LPU that speeds up LLM responses, and it is free to use for our applications traffic.
+It provides various models for users to select, so they are able to test which one fits best to reduce any latency when users use our apps.

 |        Parameters       |       Required/Optional      |                                 Values                                   | Value Type |
 | :---------------------: | :--------------------------: | :----------------------------------------------------------------------: | :---------:|